samsze0/config/.config/nvim/README.md

 **High priority**

-- LSP rename workflow (WorkspaceEdit[])
+- LSP rename workflow (WorkspaceEdit[]).
+Perhaps have a watchman daemon running and a local socket server that takes a list of subscribers?
+- Fzf grep (fzf disabled) focus entry not updating when query changed
+- Fzf "watch mode" that runs the command in the background and hashes it to see if it output changes?
+Require idempotent command
 - LF image preview over SSH
 - SSH line editor ignore delay?
 - Syncthing clipboard
 - Karabiner [command + left/right]
 - Fzf TODO comments
 - Fzf backups
-- Undo tree refactor
 - Tests
-- Git conflicts workflow
 - LSP import path update (with watchman and LSP willrename etc...)
 - Project specific config w/ exrc https://github.com/klen/nvim-config-local
 - Custom treesitter textobjects plugin
 - Fzf one after another doesn't enter insert mode
 - Remove all usage of global var
-- Fzf pass state to callback args

 **Low priority**